J. T. Petty

 J. T. Petty (born February 28, 1977) is an American filmmaker and video game writer.
 Petty's film and short novels contain elements of the horror genre.
 As writer for the Ubisoft video games Tom Clancy's Splinter Cell and its sequel Tom Clancy's Splinter Cell: Pandora Tomorrow, Petty created the character Sam Fisher.
-He also wrote the survival horror games Outlast and Outlast 2.
+He also wrote the survival horror games Outlast, Outlast 2 and The Outlast Trials.